 What Makes Rye Spicy?
 Discover the Flavor Origins

 Short answer: Rye whiskey’s “spice” mainly comes from the rye grain itself, which naturally brings peppery, herbal flavors to the spirit.
-High-rye mash bills, certain yeast strains, and time in charred oak barrels can all boost that spicy impression, making rye feel more lively than many other whiskeys.
+High-rye mash bills, certain yeast strains, and time in charred oak barrels can all boost that spicy impression, making rye feel livelier than many other whiskeys.

 What Makes Rye Spicy: Unveiling the Flavor Factors